CSteinmuller/devdocs/source/howto/contributing.rst

 (18) If the diff fixes a bug reported in Ponder, a brief reference to that bug must be included in the Summary.

-(19) Travis CI must pass the tests properly.
+(19) Our CI, Jenkins, must pass the tests properly.

 If you are unfamiliar with CSI, see the Commenting Showing Intent Howto.